truenas/documentation/content/en/hub/initial-setup/storage/pools.md

 weight: 1
 ---

-Perhaps, the most important part about TrueNAS is the ability to efficiently store lots of content that's readily accessible.
-The way this is accomplished is through setting up [ZFS Pools](https://en.wikipedia.org/wiki/ZFS#Data_structures:_Pools,_datasets_and_volumes "ZFS Pools Wikipedia").
+Perhaps the most important part about TrueNAS is the ability to efficiently store and share large amounts of data.
+The way this is accomplished is by creating [ZFS Pools](https://en.wikipedia.org/wiki/ZFS#Data_structures:_Pools,_datasets_and_volumes "ZFS Pools Wikipedia").
-To setup a pool in TrueNAS, go to **Storage > Pools** and click *ADD*.
+To set up a pool in TrueNAS, go to **Storage > Pools** and click *ADD*.

 <img src="/images/pools-list.png">
 <br><br>

-Ensure *Create a new pool* is selected and click *CREATE POOL*.
+Set *Create a new pool* and click *CREATE POOL*.

-In step two of the wizard is where to configure the virtual devices (vdevs) that make up the pool.
-The TrueNAS web interface makes this easy by recommending the vdev layout based on the number of disks available.
 First, enter a name for the pool.
-If encrypting the pool is desired, ensure *Encryption* is set.
+If you want to encrypt the data for additional security, set the *Encryption* option.
+Be aware that this can also complicate how data is retrieved and has some risks.
 Refer to the [Encryption]({{< ref "encryption.md" >}} article for further information about encrypting the root dataset.

+Now configure the virtual devices (vdevs) that make up the pool.
+The TrueNAS web interface can simplify this by recommending a vdev layout based on the number of available disks.
+Click *SUGGEST LAYOUT* to add all same-sized disks in an ideal configuration for data redundancy and performance.

-To quickly setup a pool using all available, same sized disks, click *SUGGEST LAYOUT*.
-To manually add disks in a vdev, select the amount of disks you want to add and click <i class="fas fa-arrow-right"></i>.
-TrueNAS helpfully suggests a vdev layout based off the number of disks added.
-For example, if two disks are added, TrueNAS automatically configures it as a mirror.
-To change the recommended layout, click the drop down under the *Data VDevs* list and select the desired layout.
+To manually add disks in a vdev, select the disks to add and click <i class="fas fa-arrow-right"></i>.
+TrueNAS helpfully suggests a vdev layout based on the number of disks added to the vdev.
+For example, if two disks are added, TrueNAS automatically configures the VDEV as a mirror (one redundant disk).
+To change the vdev layout, open the *Data VDevs* list and select the desired layout.
+Note that a stripe is never recommended for storing critical data, as a single disk failure can result in losing all data in that vdev.

-After the desired vdev layout has been made, it can be duplicated by clicking *REPEAT*.
-If more disks are available and equal in size, the *REPEAT* button takes the current vdev layout and makes another.
+A vdev layout can be duplicated by clicking *REPEAT*.
+If more disks are available and equal in size, the *REPEAT* button creates another vdev with an identical configuration.
 Thus, it creates a mirror of vdevs.
 Otherwise, another vdev can be added by clicking *ADD DATA* and adding disks as was done in the first vdev.

 {{% alert title="Warning" color=warning %}}
-Adding data vdevs with different numbers of disks is not recommended.
+It is not recommended to have multiple data vdevs with different numbers of disks.
-Adding data vdevs of different layouts is not supported.
+Adding multiple vdevs with different layouts to a pool is not supported.
+Create a new pool for the different layout.
+For example, "pool1" has a data vdev in a *mirror* layout, so create "pool2" for any *raid-z* vdevs.
 {{% /alert %}}

 If desired, a cache, log, and spare vdev can be added by clicking *ADD CACHE*, *ADD LOG*, and *ADD SPARE*, respectively.
 When ready to proceed with the desired vdevs, click *CREATE*.

 <img src="/images/pools-vdevs.png">
 <br><br>